Career in Nephrology in India 2024-25: Admission, Course, Jobs & Salary

 How can I become a nephrologist in India?

 The essential qualification needed to become a Nephrologist is an MBBS degree from an Institute recognised by the Medical Council of India.
-After completing an MBBS, they should receive an MD degree in General Medicine and then earn MD in Nephrology or DNB in Nephrology.
+After completing an MBBS, they should receive an MD degree in General Medicine and then earn an MD in Nephrology or DNB in Nephrology.

 How much does a nephrologist make?